 A nerve block is a pain relief method that is performed by injecting medication into or around a nerve, or into the spine.
 The block actually changes how pain signals are sent to your brain.

 If you suffer from back or neck pain, you may benefit from a nerve block injection to achieve temporary pain relief.
 Nerve block injections can allow an irritated nerve to rest, relieving you of symptoms.
-Often times the nerve block can provide diagnostic information to the doctor.
+The nerve block can often provide diagnostic information to the doctor.
 By performing a nerve block and then monitoring how you respond to the injection, the doctor can often use this information to help determine the cause or source of the pain.

 Implants of Spinal Cord Stimulator Trials